learn-co-curriculum/js-object-oriented-object-methods-readme/README.md

 // "Hello everybody, my name is bob!"
 ```

 So how did this all come together?
-We put together our knowledge that when create an object with a constructor function, `this` refers to that newly created object.
+We put together our knowledge that when we create an object with a constructor function, `this` refers to that newly created object.
 Then we used that knowledge to assign each newly created object an attribute of `sayHello` that points to a function.
 Finally, we had that method reference data specific to it's object with use of `this`.

 ## Summary